 Advanced standing may be granted to the student who qualifies for transfer from an accredited graduate program.
 The number of transferable credit hours is limited by the residency requirement.
 The residency requirement is that 2/3 of the master's degree or doctoral degree must be completed at CSM.
-However, all of the credits for the Master in Organizational Leadership must be completed at CSM.
+However, all of the credits for the Master of Science in Organizational Leadership and Master of Science in Physician Assistant Studies must be completed at CSM.